 The Oil for Development programme in Tanzania

-Oil for Development has been engaged in Tanzania since 2013 and is currently in its second phase.
+The OfD Programme has been engaged in Tanzania since 2013 and is currently in its second phase.
 The programme agreement for phase II (2017−2020) was signed in July 2018.
-The delayed signing of the agreement has affected programme implementation.

 Key achievements of programme activities

 - Assistance was provided to Tanzania to establish regulations and guidelines for the upstream petroleum sector.